 - Make sure all the latches on gates and fences are secure.
 If you have a gate that blows open or a latch that doesn’t stay shut, add a lock or hook-and-eye closure.

-- Don’t leave him alone out there for long periods of time.
+- Don’t leave him alone out there for long periods of time or any time when you can’t supervise him.
 The very best way to keep him in the yard is to be there with him.
-Play with him, brush him, use it as training time, or just hang out.
+Play fetch with him, brush him, use it as training time, or just hang out.
 He’ll be less interested in leaving if his best friend is there, too!